ni/install-systemlink-enterprise/guide/installation-guide.md

     NOTE: The file contains detailed comments.
 NI recommends reading everything to understand what configuration will be applied with your application.

 2. In many cases, you can use the default values.
-Cases where a value must be provided or additional attention is warranted are marked with a `!!!TODO!!!`.
+Cases where a value must be provided or additional attention is warranted are marked with a `<ATTENTION>`.
-3. Review all `!!TODO!!` comments and ensure the required configuration is provided.
+3. Review all `<ATTENTION>` comments and ensure the required configuration is provided.
 Delete these comments when you are done.

 Visit the following pages for details on specific configuration tasks.